-A Training invigilators 1 Ensure that invigilators are made aware of the Equality Act 2010 and are trained in disability issues.
+Α Training invigilators 1 Ensure that invigilators are made aware of the Equality Act 2010 and are trained in disability issues.
 2 As part of the training process make sure that invigilators are aware of policies and procedures relating to emergency evacuation and medication, especially where they relate to candidates with a disability.
-3 Ensure that invigilators are aware of alternative means of communication, especially in the exam room when conveying information to disabled candidates. В Information for candidates 1 Ensure that information supplied to candidates with a disability, such as JCQ Information for candidates , are suitably sized and adapted. С Seating arrangements 1 Make sure that there are chairs available outside the examination rooms to enable those with a disability or those candidates who experience extreme stress or anxiety, to sit and rest before they enter the examination.
-2 3 If you know that a candidate may become unwell during the examination due to the nature of their disability, try to ensure that you seat them close to the exits to make them feel more comfortable and to limit any disruption to others within the examination room.
-4 Ensure that the seating is both appropriate and comfortable for those who may have a disability which affects sitting and posture.
+3 Ensure that invigilators are aware of alternative means of communication, especially in the exam room when conveying information to disabled candidates. В Information for candidates 1 Ensure that information supplied to candidates with a disability, such as JCQ Information for candidates, are suitably sized and adapted. С Seating arrangements 1 Make sure that there are chairs available outside the examination rooms to enable those with a disability or those candidates who experience extreme stress or anxiety, to sit and rest before they enter the examination.
+2 Ensure that there is sufficient space between desks and chairs to enable a candidate (or an invigilator) who uses a wheelchair to enter and leave the room without difficulty.
+3 If you know that a candidate may become unwell during the examination due to the nature of their disability, try to ensure that you seat them close to the exits to make them feel more comfortable and to limit any disruption to others within the examination room.
+4 Ensure that the seating is both appropriate and comfortable for those who may have a disability D which affects sitting and posture.
 D Candidates requiring access arrangements 1 Where a candidate has been granted the use of an Oral Language Modifier, a reader or a scribe, ensure that those individuals who will be acting as an Oral Language Modifier, a reader or a scribe are introduced to the candidate prior to the examination(s) taking place.
 This is particularly important for those candidates with autism, who will find it difficult to relate to someone who is a stranger.
 2 Where a candidate has been granted supervised rest breaks, try to ensure that the rest areas are suitably comfortable as well as maintaining the security of the examination.
-Supervised rest breaks will apply to those candidates who suffer from fatigue, hyperactivity, obsessive compulsive disorder or long term health conditions.
+Supervised rest breaks will apply to those candidates who suffer from fatigue, hyperactivity, obsessive compulsive disorders or long term health conditions.
 3 Where a candidate has been granted the use of a prompter, it is important that the person appointed to act as a prompter is aware of disability etiquette, particularly when touching the candidate's desk as a means of a prompt, or tapping the candidate's arm or shoulder.
 This will apply to those candidates with autism who may have difficulty with time.
-4 For on-screen tests, ensure that hardware and software have been adapted for those candidates was a sensory or multi-sensory impairment.
+4 For on-screen tests, ensure that hardware and software have been adapted for those candidates with a sensory or multi-sensory impairment.
 E Emergency evacuation procedures 1 Invigilators and all other centre staff involved in conducting examinations must be aware of the emergency evacuation procedures in place for those candidates with a disability who may need assistance in leaving the building.
 2 When evacuation and emergency procedures are being explained to candidates, attention should be given to those candidates with a disability, for whom such procedures may be different.